- Do

 - transpose

-- (fileVal "transpose") transposes a matrix expressed as a lists of equal length lists.
+- (fileVal "transpose") transposes a matrix expressed as a non-empty list of equal length lists.

 - transpose0

-- ((fileVal "transpose0") 0 zero?) is a function that transposes an infinite list of infinite lists where all but a finite number of terms are zero and suppressed.
+- ((fileVal "transpose0") 0 zero?) is a function that transposes an infinite list of infinite lists where all but a finite number of terms are terminal zeros and omitted.

 Adding a 0 to the end of a matrix row or adding an empty row to the end of a matrix results in a Scheme value denotation the same infinite matrix.